How to Teach Your Child Chinese Characters at Home (Singapore)

 - 手 (shou, hand) — 4 strokes

-These characters are chosen because they are simple (few strokes), visually distinctive, and appear frequently in K1-K2 reading materials.
+These characters are simple (few strokes), visually distinctive, and show up constantly in K1-K2 reading materials.

 Building Vocabulary Systematically

 After the first 20, expand using a building-block approach.
-Chinese characters contain recurring components called radicals.
-Learning radicals accelerates character acquisition because your child starts recognising patterns:
+Chinese characters contain recurring parts called radicals.
+Learning radicals speeds things up because your child starts spotting patterns:

 - 木 (wood) appears in 林 (forest), 森 (dense forest), 树 (tree), 桌 (table)